Land multiple interviews weekly through a targeted application approach.

 Note that these numbers don’t consider all that you’re doing outside of submitting online applications - like networking - part of your holistic job search strategy.
 Because you’ll use a multi-faceted approach, you’ll have more interviews at more companies in less time than if you only focused on online job applications.

 You’ll quickly learn your conversation rates as you track your progress in Placement’s Opportunity Tracker.
-If you notice that you’re not landing interviews at the cadence we’ve described, or you aren’t able to secure one networking conversation every day, it’s time to talk to one of our Career Coaches.
+If you notice that you’re not landing interviews at the cadence we’ve described, or you can’t secure one networking conversation every day, it’s time to talk to one of our Career Coaches.

 Your time is valuable, and we won’t want you wasting it by submitting bad job applications or not reaching out to people effectively.
-Schedule time with a Career Coach so you can get an expert opinion on how to change your approach.
+Schedule time with a Career Coach to get an expert opinion on changing your approach.
 It will save you a ton of time in the long run.